 This is the setup:

-The settings are a bit different when it comes to connection via STG to MULTI converter.
+The settings are a bit different when it comes to the connection via STG to MULTI converter.

 Let's take a look.

 We are able to choose Bridge measurement and bridge mode.
 But when we try to choose internal 175 kΩ bridge shunt value, this option isn't available.
-On this point, we need to explain one great feature of Dewesoft X. Dewesoft X recalculates all the values, no matter which bridge shunt you choose.
+On this point, we need to explain one great feature of Dewesoft.
+Dewesoft recalculates all the values, no matter which bridge shunt you choose.
 That means, that the software automatically takes care if there are different resistor values.
-In the General information tab, we have the 59.88 kΩ resistor present, but if we mark the Use custom shunt resistor, we can type in the correct value of the used resistor.
+In the General Information tab, we have the 59.88 kΩ resistor present, but if we mark the Use custom shunt resistor, we can type in the correct value of the used resistor.

 When entering the resistor value, the field gets yellow.
 We confirm the value by pressing <Enter>.